kaylab78/javascript-code-quiz/README.md

 There is a glitch in the second question.
 An "incorrect" alert appears every time the user clicks an answer regardless of if it's correct or not.
 But then, a second alert appears saying if the answer they picked is correct or not.

 There are several pieces still missing from this quiz.
-One example is the input box for the initials isn't connected to the High Scores page.
-I didn't get to coding that at all.
-The high scores page is completely empty.
+One example is that the input box for initials isn't saving to localStorage, and therefore, the High Scores page isn't pulling in any information.

 The code that I wrote for this project is very repetitive.
 (That's why it's only two questions long.)
 My tutor reminded me about the DRY method, and we talked about using an array.
 I started to code an array to use, but I couldn't figure out how to get the items from the array to print to the screen.

 In the future, if I'm going to use this project in a portfolio, I need to clean up the code and use an array to cycle through the question/answer options on the screen.

+Plus, I need to get the score and initials to save to localStorage and then print on the High Scores page.

 ## Installation
 In order to access this repository, the user needs to clone it from GitHub using the command git clone git@github.com:kaylab78/javascript-code-quiz.git in their command line interface.